 Welcome to the Social Computing Group

 At the intersection of computer science and social science, we conduct applied research into intelligent data-intensive systems and human-centered explainable AI and their application in social media, technology-enhanced learning, and knowledge management domains.
 Headed by Prof. Dr. Mohamed Amine Chatti, we take an interdisciplinary approach in designing and developing trustworthy human-centered AI technologies and novel analytics-driven methods and visualizations for tomorrow’s smart learning and working environments.
 We offer lectures, seminars, and practical courses in learning technologies, web technologies, data science and visual analytics, following a technology-enhanced, student-centered learning approach.

-We're part of the Department of Computer Science and Applied Cognitive Science, Faculty of Engineering at the University of Duisburg-Essen, one of the top universities worldwide younger than 50 years.
+We're part of the Department of Computer Science and Applied Cognitive Science, Faculty of Engineering at the University of Duisburg-Essen, one of the youngest top universities in Germany.

 News & Events